10up/wp-content-connect/Readme.md

 - `sortable` (Bool) - Should the relationship be sortable for the current side of this relationship
 - `labels` (Array) - Labels used in the UI for the relationship.
 Currently only expects one value, `name` (String)

+#### Return Value

+This method returns an instance of `\TenUp\ContentConnect\Relationships\PostToUser` specific to this relationship.
+The object can then be used to manage related items manually, if required.
+See the <@TODO insert link> section below.

 Example:

 ```php